-Having trained with many great Trainers in the UK such as Emile Faurie, Andrew Murphy & Damian Hallam and several trainers from the Spanish Riding School - Louisa is keen to support riders training there horses correctly in any discipline.
-Most recently she has been working with the American Dressage Olympic Level riders assisting in correct saddle biomechanics and analysing the change in performance with use of her high-tech gait analysis cameras.
+Louisa has trained with many of the UK's Top Trainers such as Emile Faurie, Andrew Murphy & Damian Hallam and several visiting trainers from the Spanish Riding School.
+Louisa is keen to support riders training their horses correctly in any discipline, right from grass roots to elite sport.
+Prior to Covid restrictions - Louisa has been working with the American Dressage Olympic Level riders, assisting in correct saddle biomechanics and analysing the change in performance with use of her high-tech gait analysis cameras.

 Aside from Dressage, Louisa has spent many years rehabilitating and training her own horses and supporting others in their similar journeys.
 When working with longer-term clients, Louisa uses her biomechanics expertise to assess the whole horse and rider partnership. and provide solutions to maximise performance and reduce issues over time.